Your business is to paint the souls of men—

 “Most people,” Andrew told him, “know to just do what I say.”

 Neil pursed his lips.
 When he had painted Andrew for the student compilation gallery, he had imagined someone remote and wistful.
 Or perhaps someone intensely, urgently present, alive with creative impulse.
 The real Andrew was neither.
+It wasn't quite disappointing, because Neil knew better than to hope for anything, but it was close.

 “Fine,” Neil said.
 “How do we play?”